percona/pdmysql-docs/source/installing.rst

 Prerequisites
 ================================================================================

-Install |percona-release| if you haven't done it already.
-Otherwise, update it to the latest version.
-Please refer to `Percona repositories documentation <https://www.percona.com/doc/percona-repo-config/percona-release.html>`_ for installation or update instructions.
+Follow the `installation instructions <https://www.percona.com/doc/percona-repo-config/installing.html>`_ in the Percona Software Repositories documentation to install |percona-release|.
+If you have it installed, `update percona-release <https://www.percona.com/doc/percona-repo-config/updating.html>`_  to the latest version.

 Enable Percona repository
 ================================================================================